spectrocloud/librarium/content/docs/12.5-palette-cli/10-install-palette-cli.md

 <Tabs>
 <Tabs.TabPane tab="MacOS/Linux" key="linux-mac">

-Move the binary to the **/usr/local/bin** folder.
-Replace the download file with the name of your download file.
+Use the following command to move the binary to the **/usr/local/bin** folder.

 <br />